joshraphael/ra4111/DESIGN.md

 ![completelevel9](badges/img/Level10.png "Complete Level 9")

-Complete level 9 and buy the lift pass for level 10 in one session
+Complete level 9 and buy the lift pass for level 10 without using passwords

 Conditions:
 1. Start game with no levels completed